adumlao/project1/readme.md

 ## User Stories

 **Pizza, Now!** is a game where the player runs around the pizza counter so that he can serve all the customers during the lunch rush before they get to him and complain.
+This game can only be played on a computer screen or laptop.

 ## Wireframes